 If you are an individual on our marketing database, you can withdraw your consent at any time, in which case your data will be archived and we will not send you marketing messages; or you can ask for your record to be erased, in which case it will be deleted.
 If you do not ask for your data to be archived or erased, we will retain your data for 20 years, counting from the date at which you first gave your consent.

 If you wish to unsubscribe from receiving newsletters from us, please use the unsubscribe link in the email or contact us at email@example.com.

 For more information on your rights or if you wish to raise a complaint on how we have handled your personal information, you should contact firstname.lastname@example.org .
 We hope that we can address any concerns you may have however you can also contact the Information Commissioner’s Office (ICO).
 For more information, visit www.ico.org.uk

 Access to information

-The Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-We will require reasonable proof of your identity before releasing any information we hold about you.
-An individual request will be fulfilled within one month free of charge.
-Multiple requests will incur a reasonable charge.
+In line with the GDPR and DPA 18 an individual has the right to access information held about you.
+Any requests must be submitted to email@example.com and we will require reasonable proof of your identity before releasing any information we hold about you.
+Reasonable and individual requests will be fulfilled within 28 days free of charge, however multiple requests may incur a charge.